10up/Async-Transients/readme.md

 Transients that serve stale data while regenerating the new transients in the background.

-Requires support for fastcgi_finish_request, or else transients will regenerate expired data immediately.
+Requires support for `fastcgi_finish_request`, or else transients will regenerate expired data immediately.

 ## Background & Purpose